-Take a look at the business plan headings and the type of questions you will need to answer below…
+Below are the typical business plan headings you need to consider.
+We've also included the type of questions you will need to answer.

-Alongside general contact details, you should describe your background and why your business idea is right for you.
-Give a short account of your personal and business background detailing the areas that are relevant to this business.
+Outline your general contact details first.
+Then you should describe your background and why your business idea is right for you.
+Finally, give a short account of your personal and business background.
+This should highlight what's relevant to this business.

 - Why do you want to run your own business?

-- What education, qualifications and previous work experience do you have?
+- What education and qualifications do you have?
+What about previous work experience?

 - What industry knowledge and experience do you have?

 - What other personal information might be relevant to this business?
-(This may include family history in this industry, existing connection with suppliers or clients, an established mentor relationship, etc.)
+(For example, is there any family history in this industry?
+An existing connection with suppliers or clients?
+An established mentor relationship?)

 About the business

 Here, you should include your general company details.
 You should also give a summary of your business idea and model.
 What product or service will be sold?
 What is the vision for the company’s future?

 - What are you going to do and how are you going to do it (your elevator pitch)?